fluencelabs/docs/docs/build-mvm/quickstarts/connecting_to_the_world.md

 Again, our HTTP request successfully executed but now we can read our *stderr* and *stdout* pipes a little better.
 Loos like the curl binary writes the request metadata into *stderr* and we get the html code of the *example.com* site in *stdout*.
 Of course, go ahead, double check the output in your browser.

 Before we get to implement our actual business logic utilizing the curl-adapter module, lets quickly recap what happened so far: We created a reusable(!)
 Wasm module that allows us to bind to a host's curl binary and learned that Marine enables the necessary FFI approach to bind to essentially any binary available and permissioned by a host including the curl binary.
-That by the way is actually a powerful construct adding much value to the Wasm runtime and, of course, your Fluence Lambdas.
+That by the way is actually a powerful construct adding much value to the Wasm runtime and, of course, your Fluence Functions.
 Finally, we tested our curl binding to the local host and experimented with both byte- and string-based return types.

 Let's kick it up a notch and turn our sleepy greeting function into something a little more interesting and useful.
-How about we create a Fluence Lambda that takes a timezone instead of just a name and returns the local date and time?
+How about we create a Fluence Functions that takes a timezone instead of just a name and returns the local date and time?
 To make things a little easier on us, we'll use the [WorldTimeAPI](https://worldtimeapi.org/) to do the heavy lifting and provide us with the desired information for a given timezone parameter.

 Change into the `src/services/http_requester/modules/http_requester` to add a couple Rust crates we want to use in our new endeavor with `cargo add chrono serde_json` and proceed to our code, which goes into the replaces the template code in `<..>/modules/http_requester/src/main.rs`: